ericlajoie13/ericlajoie13.github.io/academic/sensing_spaces/index.md

 images:
   - filename: 1420x_site_plan.jpg
     caption: |
       Site plan of False Creek, Vancouver, Canada.
 Indicating the location of the three bridges involved in this project.
-From right to left: Burrard Bridge, Granville Bridge and Cambie Bridge.
+From left to right: Burrard Bridge, Granville Bridge and Cambie Bridge.

   - filename: 1420x_burrard_main.jpg
     caption: |